Yandex Cloud

 Where:

-• backupId: ID of the backup copy you are restoring the cluster from.
-You can get the ID together with a list of backups.
+• backupId: ID of the backup you are restoring the cluster from.
+You can get it with the list of backups.

 • folderId: Folder ID.
 You can get it with the list of folders in the cloud.